chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 **By [Bryan Millis](https://chanzuckerberg.github.io/napari-segmentation-workshop/preface/whomadethis.html#bryan-millis) 🔬**
 ## Learning Objectives

-In this lesson, you'll learn how to install napari with *minimal coding*, how virtual environments tie into installation, and launching napari for the first time.
+In this lesson, you'll learn how to install napari with *minimal coding*, how virtual environments tie into installation, and how to find and install napari plugins.

 1. [Installation flowchart](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/gettingstarted.html#installation-flowchart)
 2. [Video walkthrough of installing napari](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/gettingstarted.html#video-walkthrough)